certbot/certbot/tools/pinning/DESIGN.md

 Two other things have helped reduce the problems caused by sdists and are relevant here.
-The first is the usage of [environment markers](https://www.python.org/dev/peps/pep-0496/) which allows packages to consistently declare its conditional dependencies with a static string specifying the conditions where a dependency is required instead of dynamically generating the list of required dependencies at runtime.
+The first is the usage of [environment markers](https://www.python.org/dev/peps/pep-0496/) which allows a package to consistently declare its conditional dependencies with a static string specifying the conditions where a dependency is required instead of dynamically generating the list of required dependencies at runtime.
 This static string